 Filing the FAFSA is the first step in getting money for college.
 The Free Application for Federal Student Aid (FAFSA) is used to determine eligibility for federal grants, loans, and work-study programs.
 Filing a FAFSA is also a requirement to qualify for other scholarship and grant programs, including 21st Century Scholars, the Michigan City Promise Scholarship, and financial aid offered by colleges.

 Provides students up to four years of undergraduate tuition at any participating public college or university in Indiana.
 Also provides some funding for private colleges and for-profit schools.
 Important: you must apply in the 7th or 8th grade.
+Deadline is June 30 of the eligible student’s 8th grade year.

 Be a member of a family below the maximum income for eligibility